 Corruption in India

-Popular outrage over corruption has grown steadily in India over the past year, as a series of high-profile corruption scandals has made national headlines.
-They include the sale of telecommunications licenses at below market value and numerous financial irregularities in India's hosting of the Commonwealth Games in 2010.
+Popular outrage over corruption had grown steadily in India, as a series of high-profile corruption scandals has made national headlines.
+They included the sale of telecommunications licenses at below market value and numerous financial irregularities in India's hosting of the Commonwealth Games in 2010.

 U.S. firms continue to identify corruption as a major obstacle to American foreign direct investment, citing lack of transparency in the rules of governance, extremely cumbersome official procedures, and excessive and unregulated discretionary power in the hands of politicians and bureaucrats.
 Despite progress, the Indian economy is still constrained by excessive rules and a powerful bureaucracy with broad discretionary powers.
 India has a decentralized federal system of government in which states possess extensive regulatory powers.
 Regulatory decisions governing important issues such as zoning, land-use, and the environment vary between states.
 Opposition from labor unions and political constituencies slows the pace of reform in exit policy, bankruptcy, and labor rights.